flutter_p2p_connection

-A Flutter plugin for establishing peer-to-peer (P2P) connections on Android devices using Wi-Fi Direct and Bluetooth Low Energy (BLE).
-This plugin simplifies device discovery, connection management, and data transfer (text and files) between devices in a P2P group.
+A Flutter plugin for seamless peer-to-peer (P2P) communication on Android using Wi-Fi Direct and Bluetooth Low Energy (BLE).
+This plugin provides a robust and easy-to-use API for device discovery, connection management, and high-speed data transfer (text and files) between devices in a P2P group.

 Overview